Doctor0Evil/World-of-Darkwood/README.md

 - `engine/world/GlobalMoodTensor` – tracks fear, despair, chaos, and hope to steer encounter intensity, audio design, and sanity events.
 - `systems/SanitySystem` – defines uneasy, disturbed, shaken, and breaking bands; drives collapse events and perception distortions.
 - `engine/npc/AIStateMachines` – declarative FSMs that enforce consistent hooks like `onPlayerApproach`, `onTradeRequest`, and `onThreat`.
-- `engine/npc/PersonalitySystem` – personality vectors using a large trait set (Friendly, Cunning, Cruel, Sneaky, Mad, etc.) to parameterize all NPC and creature behavior.[4][3]
+- `engine/npc/PersonalitySystem` – personality vectors using a large trait set (Friendly, Cunning, Cruel, Sneaky, Mad, etc.) to parameterize all NPC and creature behavior.

-All content templates in this repo are expected to link back into these core modules.[3]
+All content templates in this repo are expected to link back into these core modules.

 ***